gusfngg/rocketnotes-backend/README.md

 ## RocketNotes - Backend

 ### About
-> This is the repository for the backend project of the Rocketnotes application, which complements the frontend (link provided).
+> This is the repository for the backend project of the Rocketnotes application, which complements the frontend.
 Rocketnotes is a web application where users can register and create organized notes on various subjects.
 Each note can include a title, description, links, and tags.
 Additionally, the application features user profile editing capabilities, allowing users to change their avatar, name, email, and password, among other functionalities.

 ### Technology